phzh1984/Tokyo-2021-Olympics-Data-Visualization/README.md

 Data Source

-The data used in this project is sourced from the official Tokyo Olympics 2020 website, ensuring its accuracy and reliability.
+The data used in this project is sourced from the official Tokyo Olympics 2021 website.

 Data Visualization